 The duties of each Board Member shall be to:

-a.
-Maintain membership in Good Standing of the FoDSCL;
+- Maintain membership in Good Standing of the Friends;

-b.
-Attend all meetings of the Members and Board FoDSCL;
+- Attend all meetings of the Members and Board Friends or notify the President, in advance, of anticipated absence;

-c.
-Agree to abide by the FoDSCL Bylaws and annual budget;
+- Agree to abide by the Friends Bylaws and annual budget;

 Section 4.
 Board Member Terms of Service

-Officers are term-limited per Article VII, Section 2 (d).
+Officers are term-limited per Article VI, Section 2 (g).
 At-Large Board Members may serve for a maximum of two (2) consecutive three-year terms, after which a minimum break of one year is required.
 At-Large member terms may or may not coincide with the Officer Term Year, as the Board determines.

 Section 5.
 Board Meetings

-b.
-If the total Board membership totals eight (8) or fewer, a quorum shall be three (3) Directors in attendance in person or by electronic conferencing.
-For Boards of nine (9) or more Directors, five (5) in attendance shall constitute a quorum.
+- If the total Board membership totals eight (8) or fewer, a quorum shall be three (3) Directors in attendance in person or by virtual For Boards of nine (9) or more Directors, five (5) in attendance shall constitute a quorum.

-d.
-Board meetings shall be held at the principal office of the organization, or at such other place, as shall be designated on the notice of the meeting.
+- Board meetings shall be held at the principal office of the organization, via teleconference, or at such other place, as shall be designated on the notice of the meeting.

-e.
-The Board may decide to implement voting by electronic means.
-There shall be no proxy voting.
+- The Board may decide to implement voting by electronic There shall be no proxy voting.

 Section 6.
 Actions of the Board